yuzaffi/test-fpl-project/README.md

 ---

-The code above is only the script to run predictions, and not data preprocessing.
+The code included is only the script to run predictions, and not data preprocessing.